cloudposse/charts/incubator/library/openvpn/README.md

 $ helm delete --purge vpn
 ```

-The command removes all the Kubernetes components associated with the chart and deletes the release.
+This command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Configuration